Gurobi/modeling-examples/pooling/README.md

 ## Motivation

-The pooling problem is a challenging problem in the petrochemical refining, wastewater treatment and mining industries.
+The Pooling Problem is a challenging problem in the petrochemical refining, wastewater treatment and mining industries.
 This problem can be regarded as a generalization of the minimum-cost flow problem and the blending problem.
-It is indeed important because of the significant savings it can generate, so it comes at no surprise that it has been studied extensively since Haverly pointed out the non-linear structure of this problem in 1978.
+It is indeed important because of the significant savings it can generate, so it comes as no surprise that it has been studied extensively since Haverly pointed out the non-linear structure of this problem in 1978.

 ## Proposed Solution